Just two players are left in the running at the Tour Championship, as the finals begins on Sunday (5 April).

 Ad

-After making the final of the World Open, Ronnie O'Sullivan has pulled out but the rest of the sport's stars will compete for the winner's share of the £500k prize fund and the last title ahead of the World Championship.
+Ronnie O'Sullivan pulled out ahead of the tournament but the rest of the sport's big names have been battling it out in the North West as they compete for the winner's share of the £500k prize fund and the last title ahead of the World Championship.

-With every match the best of 19 frames, fans are in for some fantastic contests and there is extensive coverage of free-to-watch throughout the tournament.
+With every match a best-of-19 frames format, fans are in for some fantastic contests, and there is extensive free-to-watch coverage throughout the tournament.

 Radio Times brings you the daily order of play and full schedule for the Tour Championship 2026.